meetric1/gmod_shader_guide/README.md

 > [!TIP]
 > You might have noticed the `$ignorez 1` flag in the .vmt, this is because all screenspace shaders *need* this flag to work properly!
 Otherwise they might not render

+> [!TIP]
+> The `$vertextransform 1` flag in the .vmt ensures coordinates are not in screenspace.
+This is useful since all of the `render.` functions are in worldspace.

 # [Example 3] - Pixel Shader Constants
 Hopefully by now you have a basic grasp of the HLSL syntax.
 Now we're going to be looking at a slightly more complex shader.\
 Type `shader_example 3` in console and take a quick look at what our shader produces.
 It should look like this:\